GrowthPath/zoho_analytics_connector/README.md

 A more convenient wrapper class is in enhanced_report_client.
 This is based on Zoho's ReportClient but provides some more convenient features.
 I use it mostly for uploading data, and creating and modifying tables.

-AuthTokens are being deprecated, and in some Zoho domains they don't work any longer.
-OAuth support works, see notes below.

 Authentication
 ==============
 AuthTokens are now retired, replaced with OAuth2.